dvreeze/try-scalameta/README.rst

 The (general) Tree query API of scalameta is a bit minimal, offering functions such as *collect* (or "custom traversal support" if more fine-grained control is needed than *collect* and friends offer).
-Function *collect* returns matching descendant-or-self tree nodes (in "XPath terms"), so also the matching descendants of matching descendants-or-self, etc. Object *contrib.TreeOps* improves on the minimal query API, but we do not need to stop there.
+Function *collect* traverses matching descendant-or-self tree nodes (in "XPath terms"), so also the matching descendants of matching descendants-or-self, etc. Object *contrib.TreeOps* improves on the minimal query API, but we do not need to stop there.
 Hence the creation of *QuerySupport* in this project.
 It is also inspired by XPath axes, but in addition offers methods to return only topmost descendant(-or-self)